 No!
 Having a Sitemap will never have any negative effect on your site.
 The worst thing that can happen is that you won’t see any positive results after adding a sitemap.
 As quoted by Google, “in most cases, your site will benefit from having a sitemap, and you’ll never be penalized for having one.”

-Now that we know about XML Sitemaps in detail let’s see how we can create one for our Elementor site using PowerPack Elementor’s Sitemap widget.
+Now that we know about XML Sitemaps in detail, let’s see how we can create one for our Elementor site using the PowerPack Elementor Sitemap widget.

-Create a Sitemap using PowerPack Elementor’s Sitemap Widget
+Create a Sitemap using PowerPack Elementor Sitemap Widget

-We have also created a short to-the-point video that explains in detail how you can create a Sitemap using PowerPack Elementor’s Sitemap widget.
-So, in case you like the video explanation, I suggest you have a look at it.
+We have also created a short, to-the-point video that explains in detail how you can create a Sitemap using PowerPack Elementor’s Sitemap widget.

 Now, let’s continue.
 To create the Sitemap, we will be using these two plugins:

 Once you’ve installed and activated these plugins, you would have to create a new page by heading over to your WordPress Dashboard > Pages > Add New.
-Name the page as “Sitemap”.
+Name the page “Sitemap.”